chen-siyuan/traffic-congestion/README.md

-# AT Comp Sci Project
+# Advanced Topics in Computer Science Project

 This repository is for the 2019-2020 *Advanced Topics in Computer Science* course at Tabor Academy, Marion, MA.
 The team, consisting of one junior and three seniors, seeks to find a method to mitigate traffic congestion.